Frequently Asked Questions

 Can I have multiple worlds?
 Multiple games?

-Each account can have as many worlds as they want.
-A world takes on average 6MB of storage, so with a Game Master subscription and 500MB quota, that means you could create nearly 100 worlds.
+An account can have as many worlds as they want, and can fit on their quota- though only paid accounts can host games.
+A world uses an average of 6MB of storage, so with a Game Master subscription and 500MB quota, you can create nearly 100 worlds.
 The Forge does not impose any restrictions on world creation within Foundry.

 You can create games over at the My Foundry page.

-If you want separate URLS and settings for each world, and make worlds available at all times without switching manually, that feature set is part of the Story Teller tier and higher features.
+If you would like separate URLS and settings for each world, and to make multiple worlds available at the same time without switching manually, that feature set is part of the Story Teller tier and higher features.

 To create new Worlds, you can use the core Foundry VTT interface to create individual worlds for each group you are running.
 You’re able to configure and launch individual worlds from the Forge interface if you are subscribed to the Story Teller or World Builder tiers.